 - an attorney under a power of attorney which provides appropriate authority

 - the executor of the estate of a deceased resident.

-Again, until clarification, it is further considered that a residents committee is not a representative for the purposes of this section, for the following reasons –
+Further, it is considered that a residents committee is not a representative for the purpose of ss 135(2)(f) and (4) and thus do not have the right to be given a response witin the timeframe, for the following reasons –

 - a ‘representative’ by definition has delegated authority to ‘make decisions and act on behalf of another or others’ – it is well understood that a residents committee is not empowered, to make a decision for a resident or residents generally, for any matter

 - residents committees, since 1999, have had defined statutory functions to deal with the scheme operator on behalf of residents about day to day and budgetary matters, and without first requiring written authority.